DAT210/Remote/README.md

 ### Command line arguments

+TODO: This argument doesn't exist
 Arguments:
 - ```--redirect_console_log``` , redirects output from all console.log() calls from stdout to nothing.

 ## Tests

+TODO: There are no tests
 Before running any tests you need to set up a /env/test.env file with your api keys.